privdonut123/star-sim/README.md

 Making a simple ROOT file for analysis
 --------------------------------------
-For a muDST file containing STAR forward upgrade data, we have two codes which can read the MuDST file and create a simple ROOT TTree.
+For a MuDST file containing STAR forward upgrade data, we have two codes which can read the MuDST file and create a simple ROOT TTree.

 1. Reading the muDST classes directly.
 This approach can be found in the macro [readMudst.C](readMudst.C).